transcendr/GPT-Diff/README.md

 ATM, rate-limiting is not implemented, but at 40 requests / minute, you mostly should not be affected by it.
 Try smaller diffs if you are or I'd be happy to merge any contribution be it this or other cool stuff I'd like such as:

-- being able to pass in custom API options as args
+[ ] being able to pass in custom API options as args

-- pre-fixing or replacing the default prompt
+[ ] pre-fixing or replacing the default prompt

-- splitting the results by file or directory
+[ ] splitting the results by file or directory

 [x] custom diffing (right now it only does `git diff`)
-- etc.

 ## Usages